 PLANT BASED EATING

 If you’re striving towards a more plant based way of living, then you may be wondering just how your’e going to meet your calcium needs.
 Most of us have been conditioned to believe that we can only obtain good amounts of this mineral from dairy products such as milk, cheese and yogurt, but this is simply not true.
-In fact, it’s so far from the truth that you probably won’t believe there are many plant foods that are actually HIGHER in calcium than dairy products.
-Yep, that’s one super cool fact huh?
+In fact, it’s so far from the truth that you probably won’t believe there are many non-dairy foods with high calcium.

 When you decide to give up all animal products you’ll find that attention to what you’re eating the most important part of your transition, and your health could actually be worse off if you become a junk food vegan.
 The difference with a plant based diet compared to a vegan diet, is the fact that it is based around ‘whole plant foods’, and is also low in refined sugars and trans fats.
 But sugar and trans fats could potentially be a big part of a vegan diet, so you see where I’m going here.